Here are the 1967 Pirates. In 1966, the team finished in 3rd place with a 92-70 record. In 1967 they dropped to 81-81.

 Elroy Face (a Pirate since 1953) was the short man in the bullpen, pitching 74 innings over 61 games, while saving 17.
 Juan Pizarro made 9 starts and 41 relief appearances, contributing 8 wins.
 Pete Mikkelsen pitched in 32 games (all in relief) before shipping out to the Cubs in early August.
 [My first '67 Mikkelsen card had a printing error, with each color printed slightly out of alignment.

-I'll have to see if I still have it.]
-Rookie John Gelnar joined the team after Mikkelsen's departure, and pitched in 10 games with an 8.05 ERA.
+Jerry May (at age 23 in his 1st season as a regular), the starting 8 were a veteran group.
 Donn Clendenon had a career year in 1966 then settled back to his usual output in 1967.
 Bill Mazeroski and Gene Alley were a fine defensive keystone combo.

 Former Dodgers' shortstop Maury Wills came over in the off-season, and spent 2 years as the Pirates' 3rd baseman.
 Like Clendenon, left fielder Willie Stargell also slumped in '67, dropping from 33 to 20 home runs.
 Willie also started 33 games at 1st base, mostly during Clendenon's mid-June trip to the DL.
 Center fielder Matty Alou led the NL in batting in '66 with a .342 average, and hit .338 in 1967.
 "Bob" Clemente led the team with 23 homers, and led the NL with a .357 batting average.